lockerpm/mobile/README.md

     - Push Notification
 2. Go to https://appstoreconnect.apple.com/apps, create new app with the bundle ID
 3. Create a Firebase iOS App with the bundle ID then download GoogleService-Info.plist and configure Firebase Cloud Messaging for iOS App
-4. Open mobile/iOS/Firebase/Prod (create if not exist) then move the file GoogleService-Info.plist just downloaded to the folder
+4. Open mobile/ios/Firebase/Prod (create if not exist) then move the file GoogleService-Info.plist just downloaded to the folder

 ### Android

 1. Generate signing key and set up Gradle variables flow [This Docs](https://reactnative.dev/docs/signed-apk-android)
-2. Create Firebase Android App with the bundle ID (recommend bundle is same ios app bundle ID) then download google-services.json file and move the file to the Android app
+2. Create Firebase Android App with the bundle ID (recommend bundle is same iOS app bundle ID) then download google-services.json file and move the file to the Android app

 ### Buld and debug